-If you have any questions about the Performing Arts course (CTEC Diploma in Performing Arts and CTEC Extended Certificate in Performing Arts) please use the email address below.
+If you have any questions about the Performing Arts course please use the email address below.

-If you have completed any of the tasks from this booklet please send your completed work to the email below.
+If you have completed any of the tasks from this booklet please bring them along to discuss in your Performing Arts lessons.

-r.alexander@wsfc.ac.uk
+rachael.alexander@wsfc.ac.uk